 What is Chicken Schnitzel?

-Chicken schnitzel is a thin slice of chicken breast that has been breaded and fried to golden perfection.
-Originating from Vienna, the term ‘schnitzel’ refers to the method of breading and frying meat, typically veal, pork, or chicken.
-This dish has evolved over time and crossed diverse culinary cultures, making it a household favorite.
+Chicken schnitzel is a thin slice of chicken breast thats been breaded and fried till its golden.
+The name schnitzel refer to the method of coating and frying meat, usually veal, pork or chicken.
+It started in Vienna, but over time it spread to many kitchens around the world.

 Ingredients Required for Chicken Schnitzel